w3c/wcag3/guidelines/groups/images-and-media/media-alternatives/transcripts-available.md

 <i>(General) Transcript is available</i>

 <b>Procedure</b>
-1. Identify all audio or video within the unit of conformance through visual inspection.
+For each instance of audio or video:
-2. Determine that a transcript is available for each instance of audio and video content.
+1. Check that a transcript is available.

 <b>Expected results</b>
-* #2 is true.
+* #1 is true.
 :::